mmadajski/Leaf-disease/README.md

 ## Training

-The model is trained using the adam optimizer, binary cross entropy as a loss function, 15 epochs and 25 batches.
+The model is trained using the adam optimizer, binary cross entropy as a loss function, 15 epochs and batch size equal to 25.

 ## Results